James Breathitt Jr.

 James Breathitt Jr. (December 14, 1890 – October 29, 1934) was an American politician who served as the 35th lieutenant governor of Kentucky, and member of the Kentucky Senate.

-He was a member of the prominent Breathitt family, and was seen as a rising star of the Kentucky Democratic Party prior to his early passing due to illness in 1934.
+He was a member of the prominent Breathitt family, and was seen as a rising star of the Kentucky Democratic Party prior to his early death due to illness in 1934.

 Early life and education

 Breathitt was born on December 14, 1890, in Hopkinsville, Kentucky.
-His father was James Breathitt Sr., who served as Attorney General of Kentucky from 1908 to 1912.
+His father was James Breathitt, who served as Attorney General of Kentucky from 1908 to 1912.
 His great-granduncle, John Breathitt, served as the 11th Governor of Kentucky from 1832 until his death in 1834.

 He attended Hopkinsville High School where he was manager and captain of the school's football team.
 He went on to attend Centre College and was assistant manager of the basketball team as well as a member of the Deinologian Literary Society, Ancient Order of Pinheads, and Kappa Alpha Order fraternity.
 Breathitt graduated from Centre in 1911, was admitted to the Kentucky Bar Association the next year before entering into a law partnership with his father.

 In 1912, Breathitt married Natalie Martin, a member of another prominent family from Frankfort.
 They would have one son, James Breathitt III.

-Following the United States' entry into World War I, Breathitt enlisted in the naval aviation corp.
+Following the United States' entry into World War I, Breathitt enlisted in the naval aviation corps.
 After the war, Breathitt would reenter the legal field and become active in the Democratic Party as well as the American Legion.